Frenchfan/Frenchfan/README.md

 ### Hi there 👋

-I am Petr, I live in Moscow and now I am open for new projects in IT as Java developer.
+I am Petr, I am open for new projects in IT as Java developer.
 My email - sumkin.gpb@gmail.com.

 I have been coding Java for about a year (as of February 2022):